Birmingham Bank Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Birmingham Bank offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Birmingham Bank and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-What criteria does a mortgage lender (for example Birmingham Bank) use to class someone as a contractor or self-employed.
-For instance does one have to own more than a particular percentage of a company?
+What criteria does a mortgage lender (for example Birmingham Bank) use to categorise a borrower as a contractor or self-employed.
+For instance does one have to own over a particular percentage of a company?

-My research online suggests that mortgage lenders generally consider contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
-In my case as an IT contractor, this evidence is unlikely to give an accurate picture of my income potential.
+My research online indicates that mortgage lenders generally consider contractors as high risk applicants; so require 3 years’ accounts to validate mortgage affordability.
+In my case as an engineering contractor, this evidence is unlikely to give an accurate picture of my income potential.
 Will a broker specialising in contractor mortgages utilise bespoke underwriting with lenders such as Birmingham Bank.

 Find out how to order your redemption statement request from Birmingham Bank